Skip to content

 Subsequent runs, last sync ≤ 5 minUse the cached index as-is.

-claudex indexForce a sync right now (incremental).
+claudex indexForce a sync of every provider right now (incremental).

 claudex index --forceWipe the database and rebuild from scratch.